amazon-archives/aws-developer-workshop/episode2/Instructions.md

 ![](media/c9lambda02.png)

-- Update lambda function so it compares images from incoming tweets with the reference image.
+- Update lambda function [with this code](scripts/compareFaces.py) so it compares images from incoming tweets with the reference image.
 We will use Rekognition API to achieve face comparison.
 Review more details about the face comparison API at http://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.compare_faces

 - Join us at Twitch to live edit this Lambda function and compare incoming images from tweets with the reference images.